 For smaller businesses, it can be simple to track spending among a group of a half dozen of people.
 However, the larger an organization the more difficult it becomes to track expenditures and budget items.
 Furthermore, having a lack of control on spending leads to maverick spending but can also lead to unauthorized purchase orders or a lapse in purchasing compliance.
 Each business is different and in order to tighten these lose ends, your organization may want to implement these strategies.

 Compliance within procurement teams is an issue because many businesses lack the integration between spending and data.
-The lack of data integration leads to an inability to visually see where the inefficiencies lie, meaning there could be a lack of compliance within the organization.
+The lack of data integration leads to an inability to visually see where the inefficiencies lie, meaning there could be a lack of purchasing compliance within the organization.

-To mitigate a compliance issue, technology needs to be in sync with purchasing to assist in spotting leaks in spending.
+Firstly, to mitigate a compliance issue, technology needs to be in sync with purchasing to assist in spotting leaks in spending.
 Also, it will help in maximizing compliance with internal and governmental compliance rules.

 The software industry exponentially changes from year to year, which is a driving factor of compliance difficulties.
 To sustain constant compliance, your business requires dedicated individuals to review and implement strategies to ensure compliance.